cathyjf/CapitalisationExperiment/README.md

 are normally distributed, which appeared to be the case here (again with the possible exception of normally capitalised test 2).
-The P-value given in the chart is the chance of the sample means being this far apart or father if the population means are equal (that is, a low P-value would mean that the use of capitals has a statically significant correlation with a change in reading speed).
+The P-value given in the chart is the chance of the sample means being this far apart or father if the population means are equal (that is, a low P-value would mean that the use of capitals has a statistically significant correlation with a change in reading speed).

 The intervals shown in the chart are 95% confidence intervals; that is, the true